MyTransport SG

 Outcome of the User Test

-Before we engage users to test our the prototype, we conducted a trial among ourselves.
-This was to make sure that the icons, arrows, attraction locations, and other content were consistent throughout the prototype.
-Once this was completed, we were ready to roll.
+Before engaging users to test the prototype, an internal trial was conducted to ensure that icons, arrows, attraction locations, and other content remained consistent throughout the design.
+Once this review was completed, the prototype was ready for user testing.

 Uncovering Pattern Outcomes of User Testing